-The City of Zephyrhills Planning Department is proposing a new overlay zoning district for the Downtown as reflected on the following map: Traditional City Center Zoning Districts.
+The City of Zephyrhills Planning Department is proposing a new overlay zoning district for the Downtown as reflected on the Traditional City Center Zoning Districts map (PDF).
 The attached map reflects the areas in color that are proposed to be rezoned as one of four new zoning categories.
 The main purpose of the proposed rezoning is to provide incentives to help promote downtown redevelopment opportunities and remove existing obstacles by the present zoning.
 The recommended zoning and design guidelines would provide additional development types and alternatives than currently allowed under the present zoning.

 Staff is proposing four (4) new zoning categories for the area identified in the attached Downtown map and defined as follows: